Polyblur: Removing mild blur by polynomial reblurring: Introduction

 Experiments with both real and synthetic data show that, in the context of mild blur in natural images, our proposed method outperforms traditional and modern blind deblurring methods and runs in a fraction of the time.
 The simplicity of the polynomial filter, together with the choice of the Gaussian function as blur the model, enables a highly efficient implementation.
 The method runs at interactive rates so it can be used on mobile devices.
 Polyblur can estimate and remove mild blur on a 12MP image on a modern mobile phone in a fraction of a second.
 Additionally, we show that Polyblur can be used to blindly correct blur on an image before applying an off-the-shelf deep super-resolution method.
 Learning-based single image super-resolution algorithms (SISR) are usually trained on images where the degradation operator has been modeled in an over-simplistic way (typically by bilinear or bicubic blur).
-Polyblur in combination with a standard deep SISR network leads to superior results than other highly complex and computationally demanding methods.
+Polyblur in combination with a standard deep SISR network leads to superior results than other highly complex and computationally demanding methods. \textbf{Contributions.} We introduce a novel method to estimate and remove mild blur (very common in mobile photography) that is (i) highly efficient and simple, (ii) theoretically sound, and (iii) produces competitive or better results while being orders of magnitude faster.
+Additionally, our method can blindly correct blur before applying off-the-shelf deep super-resolution methods leading to superior results vs. highly complex and computationally demanding techniques.
+Our algorithm's components are built in a principled way: from explicit, empirically verified assumptions in the blur estimation, to mathematical models in the polynomial deblurring and halo removal.
+Each component is designed to maximize efficiency (12MP image processed in milliseconds on a mobile CPU).

+The remainder of the paper is organized as follows.
+In Section~\ref{sec:related_work} we discuss the closely related work, while in Section~\ref{sec:polynomial_filters} we present the polynomial approximation of the blur inverse and the adopted polynomial deblurring family.
+Section~\ref{sec:model} introduces the anisotropic Gaussian blur model and the necessary tools that allow an efficient estimation of the parameters.
+Section~\ref{sec:implementation_details} summarizes the main components of the proposed blind estimation and removal algorithm, and experimental results on real and simulated data are shown in Section~\ref{sec:experiments}.
+Conclusions are finally summarized in Section~\ref{sec:conclusion}.